MaloneCZSD/NFHS2-PS-VITA/README.md

 Known Issues:
 - Text can glitch and need to be refreshed by hovering buttons or just reloading the menu.
 - There is some stutters that lower the framerate with the camera.
+- Chinese and Russian not working (non-alphabetical).
+- Exit text say "REALLYEND" instead of his usual text.

 *Thanks to PatnosD for everything*